Want to protect Earth’s

 Learn how to use science to address complex ecosystem and climate issues at the nation’s only School of Freshwater Sciences.

-Located on the shore of the largest freshwater ecosystem in the world, our research center in Milwaukee’s culturally rich Harbor District offers you a unique opportunity to study complex freshwater systems and the challenges our communities face.
-Lake Michigan is an extension of our classrooms and labs, allowing us to link science to action.
+Located on the shore of the world’s largest freshwater ecosystem, in Milwaukee’s culturally rich Harbor District, our school offers a unique opportunity to study complex freshwater ecosystems, weather patterns and climate change.
+You’ll learn how to apply science and policy to address the environmental challenges our communities face.